apple/swift-argument-parser/Documentation/07 Completion Scripts.md

 ## Generating and Installing Completion Scripts

-Command-line tools that you build with `ArgumentParser` include a built-in option for generating completion scripts, with support for Bash and Z shell.
+Command-line tools that you build with `ArgumentParser` include a built-in option for generating completion scripts, with support for Bash, Z shell, and Fish.
 To generate completions, run your command with the `--generate-completion-script` flag to generate completions for the autodetected shell, or with a value to generate completions for a specific shell.

 ```
 $ example --generate-completion-script bash